Prominent descendants: Elamites, Chaldeans, Arameans, and Babylonians

 After Joshua led the Israelites into Canaan, eventually a kingdom was formed that was led by Saul, David and his son, Solomon.
 Discord split the kingdom in two.
 The Northern kingdom had 10 of 12 tribes of Israel allied with Saul's family and called itself Israel.
 The Southern kingdom was led by the tribe of Judah with one other tribe residing in that region.
 They called themselves Judah.

 While their exact lineages aren't stated, both Assyrians (believed to have come from Asshur) and Babylonians were said to be Semitic.
 Babylonians were stated as Chaldeans in Ezekiel 12:13 and 23:15-16 as well as Ezra 5:12.
-Quite possibly, Assyrians and Babylonians had both Semitic & Hamite descent since Genesis 10:8-12 stated Ham's son, Cush, built several towns in Mesopotamia.
+Quite possibly, Assyrians had both Semitic & Hamite descent since Genesis 10:8-12 stated Ham's son, Cush, built several towns in Mesopotamia.

 Centuries later, the man who raised Jesus Christ as his own son came from a Semitic family line.